 This jazz-inspired Christmas song from Harry Connick Jr. incorporates elements of gospel music.
 In his crooning style, Harry conveys the message that God will hear us, be with us, and get us through Christmas day.
 While still expressing the need to lean on others during hard times, the song is uplifting and soulful.

 Merry Christmas, Darling (The Carpenters)

 But I can dream and in my dreams

 Released in 1970 by brother-sister duo, The Carpenters, the lyrics were originally written in 1946, and then, put to music by Richard Carpenter.
 While the lyrics were written with deployed soldiers in mind, the words apply to anyone who is missing a loved one during the Christmas season.
 As you grieve this season, it’s okay to miss your loved one and to wish that they were still near.

 I wish I had a river I could skate away on

 I wish I had a river so long I would teach my feet to fly

 This song is real.
 In the opening lyrics, it reveals that Christmas time is coming, but all she really wants to do is skate away from her troubles and her grief.
-If you are grieving this Christmas, you may feel this way too.
+If you are grieving this Christmas, you may feel this way, too.

-    You can check out our playlist on YouTube and make this your Christmas playlist.
 Allow the music to flow over you and bring your grief to the surface.
 Christmas won’t be the same this year.
 And it’s okay to be sad about it.
 Accept your emotions as they come and allow the music to give them a voice.
 This exercise will be one more step toward healing and figuring out what life looks like now.